beamly/go-http-middleware/README.md

 	sample-app2017/05/12 11:34:44 middleware.go:67: {"duration":"32.995µs","ip_address":"[::1]:63841","request_id":"dddb1267-166d-46c0-94d4-3f4f2ceed1f7","status":"200","url":"/"}

-where `sample-app' is the 'app' string passed into NewMiddleware()
+where `sample-app` is the 'app' string passed into NewMiddleware()

-These logs are written to STDOUT
+These logs are written to `STDOUT`